duckietown/duckietown-manual/src/70-developer-manual/creating-lxs/developing-lxs.md

 You can install external libraries by adding to the `recipe/dependencies-apt.txt` and `recipe/dependencies-py3.txt` files.
 Any dependencies listed added here will be available in the VSCode editor environment.

-### Step 3: Content and code recommendations
+### Content and Code Recommendations

 Content is added to a LX notebooks in the same Markdown format as any standard Jupyter notebook.
 For more information, see the [Jupyter notebook docs](https://docs.jupyter.org/en/latest/).

 As noted above, students should be editing package files to implement their work as directed by the notebook instructions, and the solution should be hidden in the separate solutions repository to enable evaluation.
 This means that there are three places you can choose to have learners write solution code.

-1) Directly in the notebook cells.
+1. Directly in the notebook cells.
 This should be used for content examples and practice.
-2) In a solution Python script in the `lx/packages/solution` directory that is imported into the notebook for visualization.
+2. In a solution Python script in the `lx/packages/solution` directory that is imported into the notebook for visualization.
 All functions should be predefined with clear **TODOs** marked for learners to complete as directed by the notebook.
-3) In a solution Python script in the `lx/packages/solution` directory that is then imported into the Duckiebot agent code located in the `recipe` for simulation and workbench activities (more on this in the following sections).
+3. In a solution Python script in the `lx/packages/solution` directory that is then imported into the Duckiebot agent code located in the `recipe` for simulation and workbench activities (more on this in the following sections).

 As a general rule, notebooks **do not** have access to the packages in the `recipe/solutions` directory where the base code is placed for Duckiebot agents.
 This is to prevent learners from editing agent code to a confusing or unusable state.